sximenez/2024-10-oct-hexagonal-pattern/README.md

 The components used by the system are called `adapters` :

 - Core adapters are called `services`.
-- User adapters are `drivers`, they `tell` the core what to do.
+- User adapters are `callers`, they call and `tell` the core what to do.
-- Server adapters are `driven`, they are `told` what to do by the core.
+- Server adapters are `repliers`, they reply after being `told` what to do by the core.

 ## Ports

-Driver and driven adapters communicate with services through `doors` called ports.
+Caller and replier adapters communicate with services through `doors` called ports.

 In simple terms, a port is an `interface`.

 ## Practice 1

+It's essential to organize `core` code files according to business logic, not static components:

+instead of a folder called `ports` or `services`, a folder by action i.e. `CardProcessing`.

+### Instantiation

+From right to left: